dimkar121/Comparative-Analysis-of-ANN-metods-for-ER/README.md

 The repository is structured to allow for easy replication of the results presented in the paper.

 1.  **Embedding Generation:** Use the provided scripts `embed_<DATASET>.py --model Mini` and `embed_<DATASET>.py --model E5` to generate the Mini and E5 embeddings (in terms of .pqt files) for each dataset, e.g., `embed_SCHOLAR-DBLP.py --model Mini`.
 For ABT-BUY and ACM-DBLP, we provide the corresponding .pqt files with the Mini embeddings.
+The large scale datasets—WDC, DBLP, and VOTERS—can be found [here](https://drive.google.com/drive/folders/1IM9Ot8zpx11YcwXe_4ZTVeEx6wFaHiOo?usp=sharing).

 3.  **Running a Single Experiment:** You can run the evaluation for a specific dataset using the main script.
 For example:
     ```bash